PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 Reason for choosing incident evacuation drills as the subject

-Doing this has the benefit of improving our ability to respond to actual incidents and also helping to develop junior members.
+Doing this has the benefit of improving response capabilities in the event of an actual incident and helping to develop junior members.

-However, there may be times when the preparations required for implementation are difficult, or you don't know where to start.
+However, there may be times when the preparations for implementation are difficult or you don't know where to start.

-Therefore, we thought that by using generative AI to simulate an incident and consider how to respond to it, we could use the knowledge we gained to respond to actual incidents.
+Therefore, we thought that by using generative AI to simulate an incident and consider how to respond to it, we could use this knowledge to respond to actual incidents.

 composition